-Original Owner: Muirhead & Mann Contractor: Muirhead & Mann (attributed)
+Original Owner: Muirhead & Mann Contractor: Muirhead & Mann (attributed) Date of Construction: 1892

 The Muirhead & Mann Rental House is a one and one-half storey, wood-frame late Victorian-era house located mid-block on the east side of Stanley Avenue, north of Fort Street in the Fernwood neighbourhood.
 Notable features of this residence include a cross-gabled roofline and Carpenter ornamentation.
 It is set amongst a grouping of similar houses, with mature surrounding landscaping including large street trees.